 One of the most stand-out features these ‘buds have to offer is their extremely impressive Acoustic Noise Cancelling feature.
 How much outside noise does it block out?
 Does it block out enough ambient noise to use them on an airplane?
 How does it work?

-The ANC feature operates using a similar mechanism that other high-end noise cancelling headphones implement.
+The ANC feature operates using a similar mechanism that other high-end noise-cancelling headphones implement.
 Gone are the days where you had to just accept sub-par noise blockage.
-The new standard (explained in detail below) is exactly why the QC20 have gotten such positive feedback.
+The new standard (explained in detail below) is exactly why the QC20 has gotten such positive feedback.

 Performance On Airplanes & Other Busy Areas